About the course

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

-This will be assessed for evidence of your commitment to the study of Judaism and Christianity in the Graeco-Roman World and further indication of how you meet the required level of ability in both Hebrew and Greek.
+Your commitment to the study of Judaism and Christianity in the Graeco-Roman World and further indication of how you meet the required level of ability in both Hebrew and Greek will be assessed.
 The statement may also include details of your possible future research plans, career aspirations, and what you hope to do with this Oxford qualification.

 Your statement should focus on academic endeavour rather than personal achievements, interests and aspirations.